chipsalliance/firrtl-spec/spec.md

 ## Conditionals

+### When Statements

-Connections within a conditional statement that connect to previously declared components hold only when the given condition is high.
+Connections within a when statement that connect to previously declared components hold only when the given condition is high.
 The condition must have a 1-bit unsigned integer type.